-COVID-19 Update: Although the Gould Library building remains closed, the library staff continue our commitment to support the teaching and research needs of the Carleton community.
+Gould Library staff continue our commitment to support the teaching and research needs of the Carleton community.
 Information on remote access to library resources and services will be updated regularly on the Remote Resources and Guidance for Library Users page and this FAQ.
 Please do not hesitate to contact us if you need additional assistance.

 Think of the paper you're writing as a story that you are narrating.
 In this story, you want both primary and secondary sources.
-Your job as a scholar of history is to weave together primary and secondary sources to make a coherent argument.
+Your job as a scholar of history is to weave together primary and secondary sources to make a new, coherent argument.

-Primary source = A book, article, picture, letter, document, or other item that was produced in the past. (think: an episode of Game of Thrones)
+Primary source = A book, article, picture, letter, document, or other item that was produced in the past.

-Secondary source = Scholarship that is reflecting back upon and analyzing something that happened in the past. (think: an analysis of Game of Thrones in the AV Club)
+Secondary source = Scholarship that is reflecting back upon and analyzing something that happened in the past.